brittlewis12/vantiv-ruby/README.md

 The above example shows the basic mechanics of rendering and interacting with the payframe.

-TODO: add more infor on payframe error codes here

 Once the temporary token has been retrieved, it should be posted to the merchant server, where the gem can be used to retrieved the permanent token (PaymentAccountID).

 #### Retrieving a Payment Account ID